Small-Bodies-Node/catch/README.md

       GRANT USAGE ON SEQUENCE catch_query_query_id_seq, found_found_id_seq, obj_object_id_seq, designation_desg_id_seq TO user;
       ```

+      Note: update is needed on found so that CATCH can add the query ID to the found observation table.

    1. Edit log file location.

 1. Run the installed script `catch` to initialize the databases: `catch verify`.
 See `catch` script below for more.